Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Widths for FAQ Queries and the InsideOut Algorithm

 \bdefn[$\faq$-width of an $\faq$ query] The $\faq$-width of an $\faq$ query $\varphi$, denoted by $\faqw(\varphi)$, is the minimum one over all orderings $\sigma'$ in $\EVO(\varphi)$, i.e.

 \edefn

 Characterizing $\EVO(\varphi)$ for an arbitrary given $\faq$-query $\varphi$ is a technically involved problem (see~\cite{faq} for hardness background and a general solution).
-However, the $\faq$ queries that we need for our machine learning tasks are of a special form that makes the problem easier.
-In particular, as we saw earlier in Section~\ref{subsec:faq}, there is only type of aggregate operators that we use in such queries (which is the summation operator $\sum$).
-We refer to those special $\faq$ queries as $\faqcs$ queries (see~\cite{faq}).
+However, the $\faq$ queries that we need for our machine learning tasks are of a special form that makes the problem easier.: The aggregate operator that we use in such queries is the summation operator $\sum$.
+We refer to those restricted $\faq$ queries as $\faqcs$ queries (see~\cite{faq}).
 Our $\faqcs$ queries in this work have only two types of variables: \bi \item Variables that we are summing over, e.g. variables $y$ and $t$ in \eqref{eq:faq-example}. \item Free variables (i.e. Group-by variables), e.g. variables $x$ and $z$. \ei Given an $\faqcs$ query $\varphi$, $\EVO(\varphi)$ contains every ordering $\sigma'$ that lists all free variables \emph{before} the non-free variables.
 For example, for the $\faqcs$ query $\varphi(x, z)$ in~\eqref{eq:faq-example}, $\EVO(\varphi(x, z))$ contains all permutations of $\{x,y,z,t\}$ where $\{x,z\}$ come before $\{y, t\}$. \bprop For any $\faqcs$ query $\varphi$ without free variables, we have $\faqw(\varphi)=\fhtw(\calH)$, where $\calH$ is the hypergraph of $\calH$. \eprop \bp In this case, $\EVO(\varphi)$ contains all $n!$ possible orderings.
 By Proposition~\ref{prop:TD-sigma}, for every tree decomposition $(T,\chi)$, there is an ordering $\sigma'$ such that $\faqw(\sigma')\leq \fhtw((T,\chi))$.
 By Proposition~\ref{prop:sigma-TD}, for every ordering $\sigma'$, there is a tree decomposition $(T,\chi)$ such that $\fhtw((T,\chi))=\faqw(\sigma')$.
 Therefore, we have

 \ep

 \bprop For any $\faqcs$ query $\varphi$ with $f\geq 1$ free variables, we have $\faqw(\varphi)\leq \fhtw(\calH)+f-1$, where $\calH$ is the hypergraph of $\calH$. \eprop \bp Find a tree decomposition $(T, \chi)$ of $\calH$ with minimal $\fhtw$, i.e. where $\fhtw((T,\chi))=\fhtw(\calH)$.
 WLOG let the $f$ free variables be $v_1,\ldots, v_f$.
 Construct another tree decomposition $(T,\overline\chi)$ by extending all bags $\chi(t)$ of $(T,\chi)$ with the variables $\{v_2,\ldots,v_f\}$, i.e. by defining $\overline\chi(t)=\chi(t)\cup\{v_2,\ldots,v_f\}$ for all $t$.
 By Definition~\ref{defn:TD}, $(T,\overline\chi)$ \emph{is} indeed a tree decomposition.
 And because $\rho^*\left(\chi(t)\cup\{v_2,\ldots,v_f\}\right) \leq \rho^*(\chi(t))+f-1$, we have